zhiyanfoo/courses-scripts/README.md

 ## Introduction

-MIT OpenCourseWare (OCW), is an excellent educational resource.
-Unfortuantely it is web-based and if you want to download their content,  they basically just dumps their course page on you.
+MIT OpenCourseWare (OCW) is great, but when you want to download their files, their website basically just dumps their whole course page on you.
 Problems with that include

 1. Many useless web-related files (html, xml and the like).
 2. Long prefixes like MIT18_06SCF11_ on almost every single pdf file.